Clyde3231/SE2_Project/README.md

 ```sh
 env/Scripts/Activate
 ```
-# THEN INSTALL DJANGO IN THE Pharmassist FOLDER USING
+# THEN INSTALL DJANGO IN THE Book FOLDER USING
 ```sh
 pip install django
 pip install djangorestframework